-Parents need to know that it's a good idea to prepare younger kids beforehand by telling them what the movie is about, and you may want to reassure them, since it is a true story, that the astronauts did come home all right.
-Note that everyone in Mission Control is a white male (and they all smoke all the time).
+Parents need to know that it's a good idea to prepare younger kids beforehand by telling them what Apollo 13 is about; you may want to reassure them, since it is a true story, that the astronauts end up coming home all right.
+Be prepared for some very tense scenes when the characters are in peril, and note that everyone in Mission Control is a white male (and they smoke a fair bit, which is accurate for the era).
 Fairly frequent profanity includes "s--t," "damn," "bitch," "ass," and what sounds like "f--k."
 A demonstration with a beer bottle sliding into a glass has sexual undertones.

 What's the story?

 Two-time Oscar winner Tom Hanks plays real-life astronaut-hero Jim Lovell in this true story of the mission to the moon that almost left three astronauts stranded in space when an oxygen tank exploded.
 Mission Control, thousands of miles away from the stranded astronauts, must figure out a way to get the men home in one piece.

 APOLLO 13 should be called "Smart and Smarter."
 In addition to the thrilling story, masterful performances, and impeccable technical authenticity, it is a heartening story of the triumph of smart guys with slide rules, a relief in this era of movies about characters who triumph by being dumb.
 Even though viewers know it turned out all right, even though the technical material is dense and the action is confined to a space smaller than an elevator, the tension is breathtaking, as the astronauts and the mission control team in Houston try to think their way back home.
 Everything from duct tape to the cover of the flight manual to one of the astronaut's socks is used in this pre-McGuyver story, where mission control asks simply, "What's good on that ship?" and builds from there.